THE OLD TESTAMENT HOUSE OF THE LORD: FOURTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 John is referring to the end-time outpouring of glory that will separate and distinguish the Christian Church from the remainder of the world.

-“Then thou shalt see, and flow together.”
+“Then you shall see and become radiant.”
 The above passage from Isaiah describes the answer to the prayer that Jesus prayed, as recorded in John, Chapter 17.
 Isaiah envisions the day when the true Tabernacle (Body of Christ) is set up on the earth and the world recognizes that the only spiritual and moral light in the world is the Light of Christ in the Christians.

 The coming earth-wide testimony will occur at the time when “darkness shall cover the earth.”
 From the appearance of the events around us we might conclude that the time is at hand.